claresudbery/cbf-reference/tdd/typescript.md

 - Run the `npm install -g typescript` command again.
 It should work this time.

 !!
-Remember that every time you change the source code you have to recreate the javascript.
+Remember that every time you change the typescript code, you have to recreate the javascript.
 So for instance every time you edit `source.ts` you have to run `tsc source.ts` again.
+The same is true for all the different typescript files (the ones that end `.ts` instead of `.js`).
+To avoid having to keep running the `tsc` command, [configure automatic transpilation](#automate-transpilation-in-vs-code).

-This is why my code failed the last time I ran the tests in class.
-The clue is when the test failure message references the javascript version of the file (`source.js` instead of `source.ts`) ... and you think "but I already fixed that code!" (but see below on automation)
+The clue that your typescript is not transpiled into javascript is when the test failure message references the javascript version of the file (`source.js` instead of `source.ts`) ... and you think "but I already fixed that code!"
+It's much better to have automatic transpilation configured - ([instructions below](#automate-transpilation-in-vs-code)]).

 # Automate transpilation in VS Code